benslern/CSE701_Final_Project/README.md

 ### Custom Operator Tests

 The custom operator tests function in the same way as the random operator tests, except that the values in the test files were not randomly generated.
-These values were selected because they represent edge cases.
-Some of these edge cases are discussed in the operator algorithm descriptions, the remaining were chosen because they represent specific errors that were encountered during the development process.
+These values were selected because they represent edge cases of the operators and specific errors that were encountered during the development process.

 ### Complex Operator Tests